 Protecting Human Rights Globally

-Human Rights Watch seeks to protect the world’s most at risk from abuses to their basic human rights with a global team comprised of nearly 450 members.
+Human Rights Watch seeks to protect the world’s most at risk from abuses of their basic human rights with a global team comprised of nearly 450 members.
 Country experts, lawyers, journalists, and more, across over 70 nationalities partner with organizations large and small in the pursuit of global human justice.

 Spanning 90+ countries featuring dozens of disparate languages and currencies, this global organization works tirelessly to champion activists and ensure fair treatment for all.
 The international nature of Human Rights Watch’s advocacy now makes them uniquely qualified to face the mounting challenges brought forth by the COVID-19 pandemic.
-From protecting freedom of expression, representing people in custody and preserving patient confidentiality, ensuring access to critical information and fulfilling the right to education, Human Rights Watch is turning, head-on, to battle injustice.
+From protecting freedom of expression, representing people in custody and preserving patient confidentiality, ensuring access to critical information, and fulfilling the right to education, Human Rights Watch is turning, head-on, to battle injustice.

 Fundraising During the Uncertainty of COVID-19

 The health and safety of Human Rights Watch’s patrons, donors, employees, and friends are of the utmost importance during this time.
 To help mitigate COVID-19’s spread, they have followed the CDC’s guidelines and recommendations on large community events and mass gatherings by canceling all of their pre-scheduled events over the next few months.
 These events, including dinners and fundraising activities, generated a sizeable portion of the organization’s fundraising revenue.
-Despite these difficult decisions, Human Rights Watch is continuing the forward momentum of their mission through adaptability.
+Despite these difficult decisions, Human Rights Watch is continuing the forward momentum of its mission through adaptability.

-As our reality continuously evolves and new complexities color our daily lives, Human Rights Watch is remaining progressive and adaptable through confronting those complexities and strengthening their mission in the face of uncertainty.
+As our reality continuously evolves and new complexities color our daily lives, Human Rights Watch is remaining progressive and adaptable by confronting those complexities and strengthening its mission in the face of uncertainty.
 With our global economy crippled and our combined cultures quarantining to stave off the virus’ spread, Human Rights Watch is pivoting to a virtual environment while remaining nimble and fleet-footed in ensuring the world’s underserved secure access to critical relief efforts.